Distinguishing between eczema and psoriasis can be tricky so we’re here to help you understand the difference between these two skin conditions

 Psoriasis causes skin cells to be replaced more quickly.
 The exact reason why this happens is unknown, but research suggests it’s thought to be caused by overactive T cells (a type of immune cell).
 In people with psoriasis, T cells make the body turnover new skin cells in a week or less, rather than three weeks to a month.

-One in five children and one in ten adults in the UK has eczema.
+One in five children and one in 10 adults in the UK has atopic eczema – the most common form of eczema.

 Atopic eczema is more common in children and often appears before their first birthday.
 Some children outgrow their eczema but it can return in adulthood.
 You may also develop eczema for the first time as an adult.